-These in-class tests will contain short-answer, short-essay and/or multiple-choice questions.
-They will cover material in assigned readings of the required text, lecture material and all other material covered up to that point in the course.
+This in-class quiz will contain short-answer, short-essay and possibly also multiple-choice questions.
+It will cover material in assigned readings of the required text, lecture material and all other material covered to that point in the course.